Jeryi-Sun/LLM-and-Law/README.md

 The survey paper is shown in [paper](https://arxiv.org/abs/2403.11152)

 # Acknowledgement
-Please cite the following papers as the references if you use our codes or the processed datasets.
+Please cite the following papers as references if this repository helps you (*ゝω・)ﾉThanks!

 ```bib
 @article{sun2023short,